jaslynmiura/eaton-palisades-fires-analysis/README.md

-# Mapping the 2025, Eaton and Palisades Fire Effects (EDS 220, Homework 4)
+# Mapping the 2025, Eaton and Palisades Fire Effects (EDS 220, Homework 4 and Section 8)

 ## About